jorritspee/Application-on-Nuts-Notified-Pull/README.md

 - *Nuts-use-case-profile "bgz-referral"*: https://github.com/jorritspee/nuts-use-case-profile-bgz-referral/blob/main/README.md
   The Nuts-use-case-profile "bgz-referral" describes how to use the specification 'TA-Notified-Pull-on-Nuts' in the context of a medical specialist referral (commonly reffered to in Dutch as a BgZ-verwijzing).
 - *HL7 FHIR Workflow Management Communication Pattern F*: https://www.hl7.org/fhir/workflow-management.html#optionf
   HL7 has described a FHIR workflow management communication pattern in which a Task-resource is created on the placer's system.
-TA Notified Pull on Nuts complies to this pattern and provides an implementation guide for the digital interactions between actor Placer and actor Filler.
+The applucation on Nuts Notified Pull complies to this pattern and provides an implementation guide for the digital interactions between actor Placer and actor Filler.
 - *Application-on-Nuts Zorginzage 2022*: https://nuts-foundation.gitbook.io/bolts/zorginzage/zorginzage-2022
   This application-on-Nuts specifies how to implement cross organzational medical data requests.
 It describes the "pull" part of "notified pull".